 Dental implants have many important advantages compared to a bridge or leaving a space without a tooth.

 A bridge crowns both teeth adjacent to the space, which then become one unit.
 This means that you cannot floss between the teeth in that area, and food can pack into that area more easily.
 Also, if the adjacent teeth are normal, health teeth – crowning them may not be the most conservative treatment approach.

 If you leave the space without replacing it, your bone is susceptible to resorption.
 The teeth around it begin to shift, and as this happens your bite can change.
 As the teeth around the space drift, it can become difficult to clean your teeth in that area.
 It is our opinion that dental implants are the most successful long-term investment in replacing tooth loss, and they give a natural appearance to your smile.

 How do I get my dental implant?

 The process of getting a dental implant can last up to one year.
-The implant needs several months to completely integrate and fuse to the bone before your final custom tooth can be placed on it.
-Most implant placement can be done under simple local anesthesia and actually is a relatively minor procedure.
-For more questions on our mini implants and root form implants call 615-377-6306.
+The implant needs several months to completely integrate and heal before your final custom tooth can be placed on top of it (the crown).
+Implant placements are actually a relatively minor procedure, and can usually be done under simple local anesthesia.